gokulBalaG/FYP-CodeBase/README.md

 ## Motivation

 Most of the farmers today decide on the crops that can be grown, fertilizers that needs to be used and the amount of water that needs to be provided in a probability basis.
-This may not be the most precise way of deciding the conditions that needs to be maintained for the proper growth of the land.Other systems include implementation of agricultural field monitoring using Bluetooth and WiFi.
+This may not be the most precise way of deciding the conditions that needs to be maintained for the proper growth of the crop.
+There exist systems that provide implementation of agricultural field monitoring using Bluetooth and WiFi.
 But these systems have their own pros and cons.
 The range of Bluetooth is very limited due to which large fields may not be monitored effectively.
 WiFi implementation requires WiFi to be accessible by all nodes deployed on the land.
 This may require powerful antennas, due to which the cost of the system may increase.
 LoRa (Long range) technology proves to overcome the disadvantages of both of these systems by consuming very less power and providing a long range.

 The motto of our project is to better visualise various conditions of the agricultural land, process and analyse those conditions to suggest crops that can be grown and  fertilisers that can be used for the better growth of the crops.
 Providing such a technical view of the land allows the farmer to make better decision the crops that can be grown, fertilizers that can be used and the amount of water that needs to be provided to the land.
 All of these are made available to the farmer through an easy to use user interface.

 ## Problem Statement

 To develop and implement a real-time system for visualisation of various parameters of the agricultural land.
 This system should be capable of suggesting the crops for cultivation, suggesting the fertiliser needed for the proper growth of the plant and visualising the water demand for various parts of the land.
-All of this is based on various parameters gathered from the on field sensors and weather information gathered using the API’s.
+All of this is based on various parameters gathered from the on field sensors and weather information gathered using the APIs.

 ## Design and implementation of Smart Agricare